-There was no support for the hypothesis regarding the item processing measure Number of Aol switches between text and responses; a similar level of switching was made for the A1-B1-B2 tasks.7 In terms of the Proportion of time spent fixating on responses, there are statically significant differences between all tasks, with the exception of B1-B2.
+There was no support for the hypothesis regarding the item processing measure Number of Aol switches between text and responses; a similar level of switching was made for the A1-B1-B2 tasks.
+In terms of the Proportion of time spent fixating on responses, there are statically significant differences between all tasks, with the exception of B1-B2.
 However, these differences are seemingly not in line with the hypothesis set out above.
 The highest proportion was found for the A1 tasks, which is as expected.
-This may be related to the local parsing and consideration time needed for each of the three options provided per gap (and as compared to the shortest texts of all the texts in the difference in what constitutes the response Aol.
+This may be related to the local parsing and consideration time needed for each of the three options provided per gap (and as compared to the shortest texts of all the texts in the different Aptis tasks).
+The deviating finding for the A2 tasks, however, is likely to be due to a technical difference in what constitutes the response AoI.
 The B1 and B2 tasks both involve a list of options to consider which remains the same for all items in the task.
 Presumably test-takers partly